 This blog or any portion thereof may not be reproduced or used in any manner whatsoever without the express written permission of the publisher except for the use of brief quotations in a book review.
 Contents are published here with the consent of the author and these are purely related to personal view and knowledge of the author.

 Disclaimer: We expressly disclaim any and all liability to any person, whether a subscriber or not, arising out of the use of this blog.
+Photo is taken from stock media of godaddy.
 Please report errors to firstname.lastname@example.org